EvolvedWeb/evowc/README.md

 * Every time that the component property `imageTitle` changes Evo-WC will set the `alt` property of the image tag like this: `img.alt = this.imageTitle`

 > _This does NOT call code like Angular.
-It only reads a property value._
+It only uses a property value._

 These attributes will be put into the property getter and setter functions.
 Attributes can be set like this: